Lee Owens has a reputation for being exceptional when it comes to producing offensive game plans on a weekly basis during the football season.

 In 2012, the Eagles made their fifth trip to the NCAA postseason.
 Owens has been the head coach for three of those teams (2007, 2008, 2012).
 He's the only football coach in school history to direct more than one team to the NCAA playoffs.
 He's also the lone AU head football coach to win an NCAA postseason encounter.

 It didn't take Owens long to reverse AU's fortunes when he arrived on campus.
 When he was named the head coach, he brought an infusion of talent, optimism and excitement.
 In the two years before he was named Ashland's head coach, the Eagles won a total of four games.
-Since he started roaming the sideline, AU has won eight or more games in a season five times, advanced to the NCAA Division II playoffs three times, won the first postseason game in school history and built a new on-campus football stadium and office complex.
+Since he started roaming the sideline, AU has won eight or more games in a season six times, advanced to the NCAA Division II playoffs three times, won the first postseason game in school history and built a new on-campus football stadium and office complex.
 In 2012, defensive lineman Jeris Pendleton was taken in the seventh round of the NFL draft by the Jacksonville Jaguars.
 He was the first AU player to be selected in the NFL draft since 1972.
-Kicker-punter Gregg Berkshire was named a first team All-American by the American Football Coaches of America.
+Kicker-punter Gregg Berkshire was named a first-team All-American by the American Football Coaches of America.

 Each year seems to produce those kind of superlatives.
 In 2010, Meder was named the GLIAC freshman of the year.
 Berkshire was a finalist for the Fred Mitchell Award, which goes to the top kicker in the country, regardless of division.
 Offensive lineman Justin Magruder played in the Cactus Bowl, the NCAA Division II all-star game.

-In 2009, wide receiver Nick Bellanco was a second team ESPN the Magazine Academic All-America.
+In 2009, wide receiver Nick Bellanco was a second team ESPN The Magazine Academic All-America.
 Bellanco became the first player at AU to receive the GLIAC's McAvoy Award, which is presented each year to the football player in the conference who excels athletically, academically and in the community.
 Bellanco also was recognized twice as a recipient of a GLIAC Commissioner's Award.

 In 2008, the Eagles went 9-4.
 That team opened the NCAA playoffs with a 27-16 victory over Minnesota State, which was ranked 25th in the country.
 That game was played in Ashland, marking the first time a postseason game was played in the city.